w0lfzhang/sql_design/README.md

 # sql_design
-A small sql_system for database course.
+a small app to create a cve database and do some operation.